 Policy SP1: Sustainable development in North Hertfordshire This Plan supports the principles of sustainable development within North Hertfordshire.
-We will: a.
-Maintain the role of key settlements within and adjoining the District as the main focus for housing, employment and new development making use of previously developed land where possible; b.
-Ensure the long-term vitality of the District's villages by supporting growth which provides opportunities for existing and new residents and sustains key facilities; C. Grant planning permission for proposals that, individually or cumulatively: i.
-Deliver an appropriate mix of homes, jobs and facilities that contribute towards the targets and aspirations in this Plan; ii.
-Create high-quality developments that respect and improve their surroundings and provide opportunities for healthy lifestyle choices; iii.
-Provide the necessary infrastructure required to support an increasing population; iv.
-Protect key elements of North Hertfordshire's environment including biodiversity , important landscapes, heritage assets and green infrastructure (including the water environment); and V. Secure any necessary mitigation measures that reduce the impact of development, including on climate change; and d.
-Support neighbourhood plans and other local planning initiatives where they are in general conformity with the strategic policies of this Local Plan.
+We will: a) as the ain the role of key settlements within and adjoining the District main focus for housing, employment and new development g use of previously developed land where possible; b) growtł e the long-term vitality of the District's villages by supporting n which provides opportunities for existing and new residents ustains key facilities; C) planning permission for proposals that, individually or atively: i. deliver an appropriate mix of homes, jobs and facilities that contribute towards the targets and aspirations in this Plan; ii. create high-quality developments that respect and improve their surroundings and provide opportunities for healthy lifestyle choices; iii. provide the necessary infrastructure required to support an increasing population; iv. protect key elements of North Hertfordshire's environment including biodiversity, important landscapes, heritage assets and green infrastructure (including the water environment); and V. secure any necessary mitigation measures that reduce the impact of development, including on climate change; and d) d) Support neighbourhood plans and other local planning initiatives where they are in general conformity with the strategic policies of this Local Plan.